coder-gamerz/My-Projects/README.md

 # My-Portfolio-Projects
 This some of my work that i proud enough to show to other people.
 Also contains some beginner projects i thought of out of nowhere and did them.

-# Language(s) Used:-
+# Languages
-All of them are made in Python.
+The projects are made in Python, C, Assembly and others.

 # About Me
 I am a bit shortsighted and try to make anything i can get my hands on.
 I mean I literally sat for an entire day straight just trying to make a shell calculator that calculates area and perimeter of shapes.
 And that to between classes!
 I have 3 ½ years of experience in coding.
 And Btw, if you didn't realize by now, I am still under 15 years old!